Keyboard shortcuts

 Goal

-The goal of Noxa is to fill this gap and provide a framework to support the configuration of multiple hosts that:
+The goal of Noxa is to fill the gap of nixos-modules limited to only a single host, providing a framework to support the configuration of multiple hosts that:

 How does it work